bennywong3/1340_gp114/README.md

 - Preset Layouts (1 to 5)

-  - If you want to choose layout 1, type **1**
+  - For example, if you want to choose the default setting, type **1**.

 - Custom Layout

-  - If you want to use custom setting, type **6** and then input your desired layout(with 3 rows x 5 columns, input 0 if there is no table and space between integers is required.
+  - If you want to use the custom setting, type **6** and then input your desired layout (with 3 rows x 5 columns, input 0 if there is no table and space between integers is required.)
   - The occurrence of integers 8, 4 and 2 should not exceed 5 respectively.
 Do not input integer except 0, 2, 4, 8.

 An example input:
 ```
 8 0 8 0 8